What is body-contouring surgery?

 - Your surgeon surgically reconnects the skin.
 This will make a smooth contour.

 - If needed, your surgeon repeats the same procedure on a different part your body.
 You may have this done in a series of surgeries instead.

 - Someone will apply dressings to your wounds.

 When you wake up, you may have a tube underneath your skin.
 This will drain fluid that builds up in your wound.
 You may have some pain afterward.
 You can take pain medicines.
 You should be able to eat a normal diet once you are ready.

 You may need to stay overnight in the hospital after your surgery.
 Or you may be able to go home the same day.
 Make sure someone is able to drive you home.

 Your surgeon will tell you how to care for your wounds.
 Tell your surgeon if you have severe draining, redness, or a fever.
 If you have life-threatening symptoms, call 911.
-These include sudden shortness of breath or chest pain.
+These include a lot of bleeding, sudden shortness of breath, or chest pain.

 Your surgeon will also tell you how to limit your movements after surgery.
 You shouldn’t expose your wounds to too much force as they heal.
 Follow all of your surgeon’s orders carefully.
 This will improve your chances of a smooth recovery.